 Understanding your skin type and determining your biggest skincare concern will help you choose the best toner for your face.

-Do you want to hydrate, or remove oils or maybe even out your skin tone?
+Do you want to hydrate, remove oils, or maybe even out your skin tone?
 A perfect toner is out there waiting for you.
 Let’s explore some of them.

 Popular toners and their benefits

-With a heavy price tag, this product come with heavy promises.
-Byroe is a balancing toner packed with 33 different greens like broccoli, artichoke and matcha green tea to feed (see what I did there) your skin with amazing antioxidants.
+With a heavy price tag, this product comes with heavy promises.
+Byron is a balancing toner packed with 33 different greens like broccoli, artichoke, and matcha green tea to feed (see what I did there) your skin with amazing antioxidants.
 The product claims to have anti-aging properties and I love the way it makes my skin feel.

 While I’m not a huge fan of multi-use products, this one is the exception to the rule.
-I love using this as a micellar water to remove makeup before cleansing and again after for it’s toner benefits.
-This tonic purifies, hydrates and transforms your skin.
-It is perfect to truly clarify your skin at the end of the day before the rest of your skin care routine.
+I love using this as micellar water to remove makeup before cleansing and again after for its toner benefits.
+This tonic purifies, hydrates, and transforms your skin.
+It is perfect to truly clarify your skin at the end of the day before the rest of your skincare routine.

 Witch hazel gets a bad reputation because some formulas have alcohol in them which can be drying to the skin.
-The Thayer’s Witch Hazel is an alcohol-free toner and is created using different extraction process compared to other witch hazel toners in the market.
+Thayer’s Witch Hazel is an alcohol-free toner and is created using a different extraction processes compared to other witch hazel toners in the market.
 This toner in particular most definitely has a cult following.
 The toner provides the skin with antioxidants and antibacterial benefits.